chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_sql_managed_instance.md

 : Name of the Azure SQL managed instances to test.

 `resource_group`
-: Azure resource group that the targeted resource resides in.
+: Azure resource group where the targeted resource resides.

-The parameter set should be provided for a valid query: `resource_group` and `name`
+The parameter set that should be provided for a valid query is `resource_group` and `name`.

 ## Properties